How To: Improve Squat Depth

 Why You Need To Improve Your Squat Depth

-The reason why a squat is such a great exercise is it’s versatility, and the fact that we use this movement patterns numerous time each and every day.
-It requires a fine balance of strength, stability and co-ordination of a large number of muscle to perform this movement patter correctly.
+The reason why a squat is such a great exercise is its versatility, and the fact that we use these movement patterns numerous times each and every day.
+It requires a fine balance of strength, stability and coordination of a large number of muscles to perform this movement pattern correctly.

 The Prayer Stretch To Improve Squat Depth:

 This is a versatile stretch as it will not only help you open up your adductors and hips, but will help open up the chest as well.